It's Okay to Give Up on Your Dreams

 What if the energy you need isn't in the direction you've been told to look?

 Aunt May in Spider-Man 2 said something worth holding onto: "I believe there's a hero in all of us, that keeps us honest, gives us strength, makes us noble, and finally allows us to die with pride, even though sometimes we have to be steady, and give up the thing we want the most.
 Even our dreams."
-It's remarkable that one of the most honest things ever said about ambition and letting go came from a superhero movie.

-See also: When will I be debt-free?
+See also: When Will I Be Debt-Free?

 FAQs